 In Northwest Wisconsin, that recreation was fishing.
 According to local legend, the popularity of the area near Schaefer Cabin was due in part to baseball star, Gus Munch, pitcher for the St. Paul Saints in 1897.
 In a Chicago newspaper, he raved about the prime bass fishing in Webb Lake.
-Whatever the inspiration, somehow the Nutt brothers, Stanley and Charles, were drawn to the area and moved from Minnesota to work in the booming timber industry, driving logs downriver as “river rats.”
-Eventually, the brothers turned their log expertise to a different tack when they constructed a series of cabins in the 1920s.
+Whatever the inspiration, somehow Charles Nutt and his son Stanley were drawn to the area and moved from Minnesota to work in the booming timber industry, driving logs downriver as “river rats.”
+Eventually, the father/son team turned their log expertise to a different tack when they constructed a series of cabins in the 1920s.
 One of these was Schaefer Cabin.
 Downriver, they erected Namekagon Lodge, which became a popular fishing resort.

 Due to its architectural integrity and high aesthetic quality, in 2002, Schaefer Cabin was declared eligible for the National Register of Historic Places, and the National Park Service has set strict rules to keep as much as possible original or in the original style—even removing a nail from one of the giant log walls is a rule-breaking offense.
 When the aluminum gutters were replaced a few years ago, new ones were shipped from a special manufacturer to match the fancy intricate style of those originally installed in the late twenties.
 This sense of grandeur pervades the property.
 Some of the most impressive features include the giant stone fireplace constructed of beautiful round stones and the bright, window-filled porch added to the original structure in the sixties.